Waste Management and Minimisation Plan

 Plastic bag phase out

-New government legislation comes into effect from July 1, banning retailers supplying single-use plastic bags across New Zealand in efforts to lower our plastic usage.
+New government legislation came into effect from July 1 2019, banning retailers supplying single-use plastic bags across New Zealand in efforts to lower our plastic usage.

 From a customer perspective, we are encouraging all to shop with a reusable bag to aid local business moving forward, particularly as they transition to the new standard.